Ambarapurenuka/Ambarapurenuka/README.md

 - 👋 Hi, I’m @Ambarapu Renuka
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Data Engineering
 - 🌱 I’m currently learning MSc in Data science and its applications
 - 💞️ I’m looking to collaborate on (https://www.linkedin.com/in/renuka-ambarapu-datascientist/)
 - 📫 How to reach me renuka2089@gmail.com